 - Not Downhill Certified

-The Bell Super 3R came about following the Super 2R, with a few adjustments making it more comfortable and lighter.
-The idea behind the Super 3R is providing a helmet for riders who would prefer to have more protection in the form of a chin bar.
-It is pretty much aimed at riders who currently own an open face but would feel more secure with a chin bar protecting their face, without the added discomfort and heat of wearing a proper full-face helmet.
+The Bell Super 3R follows the Super 2R, with a few adjustments to make it more comfortable and lighter.
+It is pretty much aimed at riders who currently own an open face but would feel safer with the protection of a chin-bar.
+But they don’t want the added discomfort and heat of wearing a proper full-face helmet.

-The chin bar is made as light and breathable as possible, whilst also being sturdy and strong in the event of a collision.
-The Bell Super 3R is not Downhill-certified but is effectively a ‘barely-there’ chin bar on an exceptional open face helmet for when you want it!
+The chin bar is light and breathable, whilst also being sturdy and strong in the event of a collision.
+The Bell Super 3R is not downhill-certified.
+It is effectively a ‘barely-there’ chin bar on an exceptional open face helmet for when you want it!

 Bell Super DH Mini Review